malteschmitz/tessla-atom2/README.md

 ## Summary

 The `tessla2-atom` package extends Atom by IDE features.
 The package contains C and TeSSLa linting as well as TeSSLa syntax highlighting and TeSSLa autocompletion for keywords, constants, types and standard library functions.
 The GUI is extended by a console consisting of compiler information, output view, error views, a linting view and a log view.
 Two sidebar docks providing information about generated traces and a list of all found C functions within the project.
 The sidebar view also provides test case generation for all found C functions.
 A toolbar for all actions and commands is also supported.
 To manage build targets and files that belong to those targets a `targets.yml` file is created in the project directory by the `tessla2-docker` package.

+Implementation details for this package can be found [here](IMPLEMENTATION.md).

 ## Dependencies